 High blood sugar level can damage or cause proliferation of the vessel that transfer blood to the retina which senses the light and helps in the visibility.

 The damage of the blood vessel can also cause bleeding in the retina of your eye.
 Uncontrolled type 1 diabetes can eventually lead to blindness or loss of eyesight.
 However, blood leakage due to the proliferation of blood vessels can be controlled by laser therapy.

 Heart Disease or Cardiovascular Issues

-Mishandled Type 1 diabetes can precede various cardiovascular issues.
-Such as angina attacks, high blood pressure problems, stroke, narrowing of arteries (also referred as atherosclerosis) or maybe a heart attack.
+Mishandled Type 1 diabetes can precede to various cardiovascular issues like angina attacks, high blood pressure problem, stroke, narrowing of arteries (also referred to as atherosclerosis) or maybe a heart attack.

 Low blood sugar or Hypoglycemia

-There can be a problem of low blood sugar due to the use of excessive insulin injections or diabetes medicines.
-The symptoms of low blood sugar or hypoglycemia are fatigue, dizziness, sudden sweating, trembling, confusion, irritability, headache or maybe the blurry vision.
-If the condition is not handled, the patient can lead to a coma.
+There can be a problem of low blood sugar due to use of excessive insulin injections or diabetes medicines.
+The symptoms of low blood sugar or hypoglycemia are fatigue, dizziness, sudden sweating, trembling, confusion, irritability, headache or maybe a blurry vision.
+If the condition is not handled, the patient can lead to coma.

 The low blood sugar level can be treated by giving the person an ample amount of carbohydrates or injection of Glucagon can also help to solve the problem.
 It will help the liver to release glucose in the bloodstream to bring sugar at the normal level.

 There is no evident way to stop type 1 diabetes whereas you can adopt a healthy lifestyle and do exercise by avoiding the triggers that can cause diabetes.
 Vitamin D deficiency also increases the risk of diabetes type 1, take sufficient vitamin supplements and kids should take cow’s milk to lessen the chances of diabetes.